10 Day Self Drive Tour on a Budget | The Ring Road with Snaefellsnes Peninsula

 So don't hesitate any longer.
 Travel the country in a wallet-friendly way and create your perfect holiday on this 10-day self-drive tour.
 Check availability by choosing a date.

-Pick up your car at Keflavík International Airport and make your way towards Iceland's capital Reykjavík.
+Pick up your car at Keflavik International Airport and make your way towards Iceland's capital Reykjavik.
 Along the way, you'll drive past the vast fields of black lava and moss-covered rocks of the Reykjanes Peninsula.

 The park is located in a rift valley between two tectonic plates that are drifting apart, tearing up the landscape around it in the process.
 Traversing the region are numerous cracks and fissures, which are a direct result of this continental drift.

-At Gullfoss, you can opt for a thrilling snowmobile tour where you'll race across the icecap of Langjökull glacier.
+At Gullfoss, you can opt for a thrilling snowmobile tour where you'll race across the icecap of Langjokull glacier.
 If you prefer something a little less speedy but equally exciting, you can go on a horse riding tour in Reykjadalur valley.